YottaDB/YDBDoc/MessageRecovery/errors.rst

 DYNUPGRDFAIL
 -----------------

-DYNUPGRDFAIL, Unable to dynamically upgrade block 0xaaa in database yyy due to lack of free space in block
+DYNUPGRDFAIL, Unable to dynamically upgrade block aaa in database yyy due to lack of free space in block

 DBCERTIFY/Run Time Error: There was not enough free space in the block to convert it (in place) to the current format during normal database access.
 This indicates that the DBCERTIFY database certification procedure was not properly carried out.